 The Brocade panel dress

 The play between masking and revelation also appeared in this style of dress.
-A long slim dress with Brocade panels front and back, with see-through sides, the Brocade edged with a thin braid or ribbon.
+A long slim dress with brocade panels front and back, with see-through sides, the brocade edged with a thin braid or ribbon.
 First produced in 1971 and was popular with western socialites.

 Thea Porter skirt

-In her Autumn/Winter 1982 collection, Thea Porter contrasted the Sirwal skirt with a Brocade jacket and matching turban.
+In her Autumn/Winter 1982 collection, Thea Porter contrasted the sirwal skirt with a brocade jacket and matching turban.
 Photographer Van Pariser.
 Image from book.

 The Sirwal Skirt

-drawing on the traditional Sirwal – baggy pyjama-like trousers worn in Arabian countries, Porter interpreted it into a tightly-waisted skirt with voluminous draped folds that fell either to the knee or the ankle.
+drawing on the traditional sirwal – baggy pyjama-like trousers worn in Arabian countries, Porter interpreted it into a tightly-waisted skirt with voluminous draped folds that fell either to the knee or the ankle.
 “With a silhouette reminiscent of harem odalisques in Orientalist paintings, this skirt bridged the gap between fantasy and modernity”.
 It was made from jersey and was easy to wear and pack, therefore particularly appealing to Porter’s jet-setting clientele.

 Thea Porter garments in Zay Collection